 There’s a secret to ordering at El Taco de Mexico: no matter what you get (whether it’s tacos, enchiladas or a burrito), make sure you ask for it “smothered.”
 Your meal will come drenched in their legendary green chile sauce, which is as spicy as these tongue-tingling recipes.

 If you thought the burritos at Chipotle were big, wait until you see the beefy behemoths sold at that this Connecticut shop.
 For reference, the cheese-covered, meat-filled tortilla is larger than an average dinner plate(!!).
 Can’t make it to Rincon?
 Whip up one of our best burrito recipes.

 Dos Locos Fajita and Stonegrill, Rehoboth Beach

 Shrimp, crab, fish, oh my!
 This beachside restaurant specializes in fresh seafood done Mexican-style.
 Think: fajitas made with salmon, scallops and shrimp, the “Loco” enchiladas stuffed with colossal crabmeat and even an entire section of the menu dedicated to lobster.
-As if you needed an excuse to eat more seafood, here are three health benefits you probably didn’t know about.
+As if you needed an excuse to eat more of it, here are three seafood health benefits you probably didn’t know about.